10 min read

 Strategies to Control Split Shipments:

-Set thresholds for acceptable split shipments based on cost-benefit analysis, such as allowing splits only when it leads to significant delivery time reduction without substantial cost increase.
+• Threshold Settings: Set thresholds for acceptable split shipments based on cost-benefit analysis, such as allowing splits only when they lead to a significant delivery time reduction without a substantial cost increase.

 2. Cost-Based Optimization to Allocate Orders Based on Cost Efficiency